-The symptoms of concussions can be physical, mental, and behavioural.
+The symptoms of concussions can be physical, mental, and behavioral.
 A hockey player who has recently sustained a concussion may experience dizziness, nausea, headaches, and sensitivity to light.
 They may also experience difficulty thinking, focusing, or remembering.
 Concussed individuals may suffer from extreme mood swings, shifting quickly between feelings of anger, frustration, and anxiety.
 If treated incorrectly, concussions can result in chronic symptoms that persist for years.

 If hockey players experience the symptoms of a concussion after receiving a blow to the head during gameplay, seeking immediate medical attention could be critical.
 These symptoms may include:

 - Double vision

 - Weakness or tingling in extremities